MDivyaPrakash/MultiModalSelfSuperVision/README.md

-# Understanding multi-modal self-supervision and out of distribution performance
-Expanding Cross-Architectural Self-supervision for Multi-modal learning
+#Expanding Cross-Architectural Self-supervision for Multi-modal learning

 ## Abstract
 Memes have become an online phenomenon and have grown